 Today it is the Moriah Town Hall.
 Also on the property to the east is the Witherbee, Sherman & Company carriage house, which was also used as an icehouse and a laboratory for testing iron ore.
 It now houses the Iron Center Museum.
 The museum chronicles a century and a half of iron mining history.

-Those blast furnaces built by along the lake here by Witherbee, Sherman were the company’s last ditch effort at remaining viable.
+The blast furnaces built along the lake by Witherbee, Sherman were the company’s last effort at remaining viable.
 It is here where we see the beginning and end of Witherbee, Sherman and Company.
 The company had failed to keep up with the trends in steelmaking.
 Instead it attempted to make its higher quality, more expensive ore viable.
 In addition, the company did not have a well-integrated operation.
 It had none of the elements that would have helped the company run more efficiently or more effectively: no secondary iron manufacturers nearby to decrease shipping costs.
 It had to send its raw products to companies downstate or even further, such as Pennsylvania.
 In addition, it had no nearby source of coal to fuel the furnaces—instead having it shipped up from Pennsylvania.